Deltares/dfm_tools/README.rst

 		- open git bash window in local dfm_tools folder (eg C:\DATA\GitHub\dfm_tools)
 		- ``git checkout --branch branchname`` (create new branch and checkout, combination of git branch and git checkout commands)

-- REALLY COMMIT AND PUSH:
+- Commit and push your changes to your online branch:
 	- optional: ``git pull origin master`` (gets edits from master to current local branch, might induce conflicts. maybe better to just push to your branch and then handle pull request on github website)
 	- ``git add .``
 	- ``git commit -m "message to be included with your commit"``
-	- ``git push`` (pushes changes to server, do not do this in while working in the master. local changes are now also visible under branchname on github, there you can request merging with master)
+	- ``git push`` (pushes changes to server, do not do this in while working in the master)
+- Request merging of your branch on https://github.com/openearth/dfm_tools/branches